yorkxin/copy-as-markdown/README.md

 It'll create an XPI that is signed with your Firefox Add-Ons account.
 The file will also be uploaded to Add-On Developer Hub as unlisted.

-Note that Firefox Add-On keeps track of all the versions that has ever been uploaded, including 'self-distributed' (`channel=unlisted`).
+Note that Firefox Add-On keeps track of all the versions that have ever been uploaded, including 'self-distributed' (`channel=unlisted`).

 See https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/